 I want to garden.
-What should I read?
+How do I get started?

 - Bartholomew, M. “Square Food Gardening” (book and others, 2006) Great gardening references in step-by-step, foot-by-foot format.